andik/adaptest/README.md

 * It does use a single `TEST(xyz, ...)` Macro that maps to a `test_xyz(...)` memberfunction in the testcase class.
 * this way one can easily provide new specialisations and adaptions to the tested software.
 * it does not require C++11
+* It uses auto-registration for testcases and testsuites. no need to maintain that.

 ## Example